LiaScript/LiaScript-Exporter/README.md

 __Mastery Score `--scorm-masteryScore`__

-You can define the percentage of quizzes and surveys a student had to fullfill in order to accomplish or pass the course by adding the `--scorm-masteryScore` parameter.
+You can define the percentage of quizzes and surveys a student had to fullfil in order to accomplish or pass the course by adding the `--scorm-masteryScore` parameter.
 Just set it to 0 to allow all to pass the course, otherwise choose a value between 0 and 100.
 All quizzes and surveys are treated equally, thus if your course contains 10 quizzes, every quiz counts as 10%.
-If you do not set this paramter, a default value of 80 percent is used.
+If you do not set this parameter, a default value of 80 percent is used.

 ``` shell
 $ liaex -i project/README.md --format scorm1.2 --scorm-masteryScore 0 --output rockOn